 HEALTH BENEFITS OF BUTTERNUT SQUASH

-- A good source of antioxidants and vitamin A which boosts the immune system and reduces inflammation.
+- High levels of antioxidants and vitamins A and C, which boosts the immune system and reduces inflammation

-- High levels of potassium which help keep bones healthy.
+- A good source of potassium which helps keep bones healthy.

-- Contains a protein that is a potent anticancer agent.
+- Contains a protein that may be a potent anticancer agent.